[Linux Commands] Cool Commands [Mini Usage Examples]

 This is OK.

-Huh!
-It feels crispy and good.
+Whoosh!
+It's crispy and good.

 File backup with brace expansion

-#Copy with date $ cp test.txt{,_$(date +%Y%m%d)} #Copy with .org $ cp test.txt{,.org}
+#Dated copy $ cp test.txt{,_$(date +%Y%m%d)} # .org copy $ cp test.txt{,.org}

-It's confusing, but
+It's a bit confusing, but

-cp test.txt{,_$(date +%Y%m%d)} is
+cp test.txt{,_$(date +%Y%m%d)} will be

-expanded cp test.txt test.txt_20230114 (Written date and time: January 14, 2023)
+expanded cp test.txt test.txt_20230114 (written on January 14, 2023).

 File recovery using lsof

-Oh no, I rm'd the file...
+Oh no, I rmed the file...

-The rm command removes links to inodes.
+The rm command is a command that removes the link to the inode.

-$ echo "hogehoge" > hoge.txt $ less hoge.txt # less Pause process Ctrl + z # Delete $ rm hoge.txt # Get process ID $ lsof | grep "hoge.txt" less 92 takeda 4r REG 8, 16 9 1994 /home/takeda/hoge.txt (deleted) # Restore with cp command $ cp /proc/92/fd/4 ./fuga.txt # Confirm $ cat fuga.txt hogehoge
+$ echo "hogehoge" > hoge.txt $ less hoge.txt # Pause the less process Ctrl + z # Delete $ rm hoge.txt # Get the process ID $ lsof | grep "hoge.txt" less 92 takeda 4r REG 8,16 9 1994 /home/takeda/hoge.txt (deleted) # Restore with the cp command $ cp /proc/92/fd/4 ./fuga.txt # Confirm $ cat fuga.txt hogehoge

-The key is to pull it out from "/proc/{process ID}/fd/".
+The key is to pull it from "/proc/{process ID}/fd/".

 In this case, what is the "cool command"?

-I don't understand.
+I don't know,

 awk 1